-Finally, pour the peanut milk to a saucepan, add full-fat coconut milk for extra creaminess, maple syrup to sweeten, a good pinch of salt (essential!), and glutinous rice flour to help it thicken.
+Finally, pour the peanut milk into a saucepan, add full-fat coconut milk for extra creaminess, maple syrup to sweeten, a good pinch of salt (essential!), and glutinous rice flour to help it thicken.
 Bring to a boil and cook until the soup has thickened.
-You can adjust how thick or thin you want the soup by using more or less flour.
+You can adjust how thick or thin you want the soup with more or less flour.

 Let me know in the comments if you try this recipe!